 According to a recent survey, 72% of consumers want to know more about the method of slaughter used for the meat products they eat, and this change will ensure that consumers will always have that information to hand when purchasing these products.
 These labels will also indicate whether the animal was stunned or not during the act of slaughter, as millions of animals are slaughtered without stunning in the UK every year, which causes unnecessary suffering.

-By design, these labels will stop consumers from, unknowingly, buying products that were prepared in a way with which they may have issues.
+By design, these labels will stop consumers from, unknowingly, buying products that were prepared in a way that they do not agree with.
 For example, Government statistics from 2018 make clear that the supply of religiously slaughtered meat, some of which has not been stunned, is significantly exceeding demand and is entering the mainstream market unlabelled, even though many consumers do not want their meat products to be prepared in this way.

 Moreover, in 2015, nearly 120,000 people signed a petition calling for an end to non-stun slaughter to promote animal welfare, and Giles’ amendment is already supported by a group of twenty-two colleagues from across the political spectrum.
 The issue of non-stun slaughter was also discussed in a Westminster Hall debate on 3rd April 2019.
 A transcript of that debate can be found here: https://hansard.parliament.uk/commons/2019-04-03/debates/A6B3FD52-7243-4573-9580-48CD6C9A110A/Non-StunSlaughterOfAnimals